 "School Neuropsychology requires the integration of neuropsychological and educational principles to the assessment and intervention processes with infants, children and adolescents to facilitate learning and behavior within the school and family system.
 School Neuropsychologists also play an important role in curriculum development, classroom design and the integration of differentiated instruction that is based on brain-behavior principles in order to provide an optimal learning environment for every child" (Miller, 2004).

 More comprehensive than an a traditional educational evaluation, including only standard IQ and academic achievement testing, and/or behavioral rating scales, neuropsychological evaluations involve a series of tests that examine the many thinking skills that affect learning, social interactions, and other behaviors.
 We look at the child's abilities as they relate to attention and executive functioning, which includes the ability to plan, organize, strategize, pay attention to details, and maintain attention over time.

-Perceptual motor skills require the processes of perception and motor movement to occur at the same time; Dr. Lucas assess perceptual motor skills to measure fine motor speed and coordination, which are important components of academic activities such as handwriting, cutting, tracing, copying, and manipulation small objects.
+Perceptual motor skills require the processes of perception and motor movement to occur at the same time; our psychologists assess perceptual motor skills to measure fine motor speed and coordination, which are important components of academic activities such as handwriting, cutting, tracing, copying, and manipulation small objects.
 It is also important to investigate social functioning for developing skills that help children to interact well with peers and adults in order to develop friendships over time.